Axel Kicillof

-Axel Kicillof ([ˈaksel kisiˈlof], born 25 September 1971) is an Argentine Peronist economist and politician who has been Governor of Buenos Aires since 2019.
+Axel Kicillof ([ˈaksel kisiˈlof], born 25 September 1971) is an Argentine economist and politician who has been Governor of Buenos Aires Province since 2019.
+He is a member of the centre-left political coalition Homeland Force (formerly Union for the Homeland).
+Kicillof also served as Argentina's Minister of Economy from 2013 to 2015 under the presidency of Cristina Fernández de Kirchner.

-Kicillof completed an ideological turn, from teaching Marxist economics to the doctrine of Perón, joined the Justicialist Party and is already vice president of the party.
-The governor is seen as combining academic scholarship with overwhelming charisma.

-Kicillof also served as Argentina's Minister of Economy from 2013 to 2015 under the administration of President Cristina Fernández de Kirchner.
-Described by his biographer as “the economic guru who captivated Cristina Kirchner,” Kicillof was instrumental in the 2012 renationalization of the energy firm YPF.
-It was on his advice that President Fernández de Kirchner decided not to meet holdout bondholder demands to be repaid what they were owed in 2014.
-The decision was supported by among others the United Nations, the Organization of American States, the G-77 (133 nations), the Council on Foreign Relations, the American Bankers Association, and bondholders whose payments were stopped by the 2014 ruling.
+Described by his biographer as "the economic guru who captivated Cristina Kirchner", Kicillof was instrumental in the 2012 renationalization of the energy firm YPF.
+It was on his advice that Fernández de Kirchner decided not to meet holdout bondholder demands to be repaid what they were owed in 2014.
+In the judicial litigation which ensued, Argentina's position was supported by among others the United Nations, the Organization of American States, the G-77 (133 nations), the Council on Foreign Relations, the American Bankers Association, and bondholders whose payments were stopped by the 2014 ruling.

-Kicillof has been a firm believer in Keynesian economics, and an avid admirer of the Kirchners since his student days when he was a member of the pro-Kirchner youth group La Cámpora and head of the radical student group TNT.
-A longtime professor of Economic Sciences at the University of Buenos Aires and outspoken critic of the neo-liberal policies of the Kirchners' predecessors, he is known for his unorthodox haircut and dress code, signifying his anti-establishment views.
+Kicillof has been a firm believer in Keynesian economics.
+A longtime professor of Economic Sciences at the University of Buenos Aires, he is known for his unorthodox haircut and dress code, signifying his anti-establishment views.

 Early life and education

-Kicillof is the second child of three siblings born to psychologist Nora Barenstein and psychoanalyst Daniel Kicillof, both non-practicing Ashkenazi Jews; Kicillof was raised in the neighborhood of Recoleta.
-His father committed suicide when Kicillof was 22.
+Kicillof is the second child of three siblings born to psychologist Nora Barenstein and psychoanalyst Daniel Kicillof; Kicillof was raised in the neighborhood of Recoleta.

 From 1984 to 1989, Kicillof attended the Colegio Nacional de Buenos Aires.
 From 1990 to 1995, he studied at the Faculty of Economic Sciences of the University of Buenos Aires (UBA).
 He graduated magna cum laude, receiving a Degree in Economics with a focus on the public sector.
 He was the top student in his class of 122.
 From 1997 to 2005, he pursued graduate studies at UBA, receiving a Doctorate in Economics.
 His doctoral dissertation, later published as a book, was titled Génesis y estructura de la Teoría General de Lord Keynes (Genesis and Structure of the General Theory of Lord Keynes).

-At university, he was a prominent student leader.
-He was the head of the student organization Tontos pero No Tanto (TNT, Spanish for Dummies but Not That Much) and was also a member of the Kirchnerist youth group La Cámpora, now headed by Máximo Kirchner.
-As a student leader he was “acclaimed by students like a rock star.”
+At university, Kicillof was a prominent student leader.
+He was the head of the student organization Tontos pero No Tanto (TNT, Spanish for Dummies but Not That Much).
+As a student leader, he was "acclaimed by students like a rock star."
 From 1989 to 2001, he was an outspoken critic of neoliberalism in Argentina.